fmgornick/dynamic-envoy/readme.md

 ```sh
 ./scripts/run.sh
 ```
 This script sets flags based on environment variables defined in the  [`.env`](https://git.target.com/FletcherGornick/dynamic-proxy/blob/main/.env) file, and you can edit the file to alter some of the settings of the dynamic-proxy.
 You can view the meaning of all the possible flags [here](#flags).
+Note that it'll probably take around 10-15 seconds before envoy updates with the first configuration, so it may not work right away.

 If you would rather run everything yourself without the aid of a script, you can do the following...